Healthy Paws Pet Insurance Reviews

-- Unlimited coverage: Coverage and benefits are unlimited under a Healthy Paws insurance plan.
+- No Caps on Claim Payouts: If you need to file a claim under a Healthy Paws insurance plan, there are no caps on payouts.
 Restrictions and ceilings to claim payouts can be common from other providers, who will only pay up to a certain amount per year, or per accident or condition.
-Healthy Paws, however, offers unlimited coverage per visit, year, or over the lifetime of your pet's medical condition.
+Healthy Paws, however, offers no caps on claims per visit, year, or over the lifetime of your pet's medical condition.
 This is very refreshing, as pet parents who are blindsided by surprise caps on their policies can attest to

 - Plan Simplicity: There's just one plan with breadth of coverage at reasonable prices.
 You won't have to compare multiple packages.
 Just choose your deductible and reimbursement level, and that's it

 - Healthy Paws does not cover the examination fee portion of your dog or cat's visit to the vet's office

 - While you can enroll your furry companion up to the age of 14, hip dysplasia is covered only when pets are enrolled before their sixth birthday.
 Note, however, that there is a 12-month waiting period before coverage takes effect

 - There is a one-time enrollment fee of $25

 Healthy Paws Pet Insurance Plan Policy

 Healthy Paws only offers customers one plan, and pet parents get to select from three levels of annual deductibles and reimbursement levels.
 Policyowners can click each of the options to see the effect of each of the variables on their premium.

 |Sample quotes per month for a 3 year old mixed breed dog (NY)||$38.73||$31.51||$25.51|